 (Monday, November 13th) Jane is invited to admirer Prince Regent's London residence at Carolton House by his librarian, James Stanier Clarke.
 The Prince makes a mention that Jane should include him in the dedication of her next work despite her (private) disgust of his moral character.
 With little choice, she reluctantly agrees to do so.

-(Saturday, December 16th) Jane returns to Chawton.
+(Saturday, December 16th) Jane returns to Chawton (on her birthday).

 (December) Emma is published by John Murray.
 The book is well received and sales thrive.
 The novel is dedicated to the Prince.